We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 This code looks different than the implementations in part 1 and 2 because now we have two structures, is that even necessary?

-Before making any judgements, let’s compare it with the best version so far:
+Before making any judgements, let’s compare it with the best version we have so far:

 GSList *g_slist_remove_link(GSList *list, GSList *link)